Scroll Down

 Dee and Paula at Intake

-Toby’s most excellent team of operators comprises Paula Maddocks and Dee Hagger on the Weighbridge, and Peter Temple, Terry Hall, Duncan Jonas, and Phil Rowland covering No.5 area.
+Toby’s excellent team of operators comprises Paula Maddocks and Dee Hagger on the Weighbridge and Peter Temple, Terry Hall, Duncan Jonas, and Phil Rowland covering the No.5 area.

-They honour the fine work done by the barley growers by giving the grain the very best start to the malting journey.
-They are in charge of welcoming the grain on to the site; preparing it for storage; monitoring it over time; and running up the grain to the malting team in pristine condition so it can go through the first step of the malting process: Steeping (soaking).
+They honor the fine work done by the barley growers by giving the grain the very best start to the malting journey.
+They are in charge of welcoming the grain onto the site, preparing it for storage, monitoring it over time, and running the grain to the malting team in pristine condition so it can go through the first step of the malting process: Steeping (soaking).

 That may sound straightforward, but the variables mean that it isn’t.
-There are the different varieties of barley, and indeed other cereals including rye, wheat, and oats , to take into account.
-There are the distinctions brought about by the location of the fields, the soil, the weather, the harvest conditions.
-And there are the maltsters’ requirements and expectations from each different variety.
+There are different varieties of barley, and indeed other cereals, including rye, wheat, and oats, to take into account.
+There are distinctions brought about by the location of the fields, the soil, the weather, and the harvest conditions.
+There are the maltsters’ requirements and expectations from each variety.

-A4592_Dee-at-Intake_2The team get to know the farmers and seed merchants and there is little they don’t know about barley and other cereal grains.
+A4592_Dee-at-Intake_2The team got to know the farmers and seed merchants, and there is little they don’t know about barley and other cereal grains.

 Actually, we don’t just specialise in this particular part of the supply chain, I think I’m speaking for all the team members in saying we are equally as interested in the other end.
 That is sampling of craft beers and whiskies.
 That’s purely for professional purposes, you understand.